deejaygraham/deejaygraham.github.io/src/content/posts/2017-11-30-estimating-complexity.md

 1. Someone in the world did this, but not in our organization - and we don't know how
 1. Nobody in the world has ever done this before. - Spike or experimentation needed

-*JFDI - Just Flipping Do It.
+*JFDI - Just Flippin' Do It.
 Something well understood that has no complexity or dependency on externality, just needs the time to physically do it.
+This was a term
+I originally learned from Jennifer Stapleton, of DSDM fame.